 Varadero, Cuba: White Sand Beaches on the West Coast

 If you are planning your trip to Cuba, you are probably asking yourself if you should include Varadero or not in your trip.
 This will most likely be dependent on what you want to do and see.
 If time is short, you could still visit Varadero on a day tour from Havana.
-Alternatively, if you’d like to go to Varadero on your own, you could opt for a Transfer.

 We do recommend Varadero